Saturday, 31 December 2022

 Fearless

-Hungry, hopeful Giant Skuas crouched nonchalantly here and there and snowy white Sheathbills scrounged for titbits on the perimeter.
+Hungry, hopeful Giant Skuas crouched nonchalantly here and there and white Snowy Sheathbills scrounged for titbits on the perimeter.
 Scattered about here and there amongst the cacophony of life were a few picked-over carcasses – this was life in the raw.
+If not for the scavengers the beach would be knee-deep with carcasses.

 After what seemed like hours, we headed back to the mothership for lunch – and a longed-for sit down.
-While ashore we were not allowed to sit or kneel or put our bags down for fear of introducing a nasty invasive species or other.
+While ashore we were not allowed to sit or kneel or put our bags down for fear of introducing a nasty invasive species.

 2024 looms!